-- 1. The Working Group on the Universal Periodic Review (UPR), established in accordance with Human Rights Council resolution 5/1 of 18 June 2007, held its thirteenth session from 21 May to 4 June 2012.
-The review of Tunisia was held at the third meeting on 22 May 2012.
-The delegation of Tunisia was headed by HE Samir Dilou, Minister of Human Rights and Transitional Justice, Speaker of the Government.
-At its xx meeting held on 25 May 2012, the Working Group adopted the report on Tunisia - 2.
-On 3 May 2012, the Human Rights Council selected the following group of rapporteurs (troika) to facilitate the review of Tunisia: Romania, Senegal, United States of America - 3.
-In accordance with paragraph 15 of the annex to resolution 5/1, the following documents were issued for the review of Tunisia: - (a) A national report submitted/written presentation made in accordance with paragraph 15 (a) (A/HRC/WG.6/13/TUN/1); - (b) A compilation prepared by OHCHR in accordance with paragraph 15 (b) (A/HRC/WG.6/13/TUN/2); - (c) A summary prepared by OHCHR in accordance with paragraph 15 (c) (A/HRC/WG.6/13/TUN/3). - 4.
-A list of questions prepared in advance by the Czech Republic, Denmark, Germany, Iceland, Ireland, Liechtenstein, the Netherlands, Norway, Romania, Slovenia, Sweden and the United Kingdom was transmitted to Tunisia through the troika.
+- 1. The Working Group on the Universal Periodic Review, established in accordance with Human Rights Council resolution 5/1 of 18 June 2007, held its thirteenth session from 21 May to 4 June 2012.
+The review of Tunisia was held at the third meeting, on 22 May 2012.
+The delegation of Tunisia was headed by Samir Dilou, Minister of Human Rights and Transitional Justice, Speaker of the Government.
+At its 10th meeting, held on 25 May 2012, the Working Group adopted the report on Tunisia. - 2.
+On 3 May 2012, the Human Rights Council selected the following group of rapporteurs (troika) to facilitate the review of Tunisia: Romania, Senegal, United States of America. - 3.
+In accordance with paragraph 15 of the annex to Council resolution 5/1 and paragraph 5 of the annex to resolution 16/21, the following documents were issued for the review of Tunisia: - (a) A national report submitted/written presentation made in accordance with paragraph 15 (a) (A/HRC/WG.6/13/TUN/1); - (b) A compilation prepared by the Office of the United Nations High Commissioner for Human Rights (OHCHR) in accordance with paragraph 15 (b) (A/HRC/WG.6/13/TUN/2); - (c) A summary prepared by OHCHR in accordance with paragraph 15 (c) (A/HRC/WG.6/13/TUN/3). - 4.
+A list of questions prepared in advance by the Czech Republic, Denmark, Germany, Iceland, Ireland, Liechtenstein, the Netherlands, Norway, Romania, Slovenia, Sweden and the United Kingdom of Great Britain and Northern Ireland was transmitted to Tunisia through the troika.
 These questions are available on the extranet of the UPR.